 A mid-century modern desk is versatile.
 You can use it to both work effectively from home and to make any room look great in your house.
 This type of desk has clean lines and highly usable open spaces.
 This means that you can not only derive utility from your desk but you can leverage the desk to decorate a room.
 When deciding which mid-century desk to purchase, there are a few core variables you should consider.
 Some of these variables include: price, size, material of the desk, and aesthetics.
 Mid-century modern desks combine elegance, grace in design, and incredible functionality into one piece of home office furniture.
 As such, you should not only consider which desk to purchase but how it will fit within the room you want to place it in.

-Why I use a mid-century desk and you should too
+Why I use a mid-century desk

 I have a mid-century desk that I absolutely adore.
 The reason why is that it is not only highly practical for work, but it looks great.
 Sometimes I find myself just admiring it.
 I almost always get compliments on the desk from visitors who marvel at its simplicity, grace, and utility.
 It has beautiful wooden built-in shelves which enable me to hide items that yield clutter.
 This is well suited for my work.
 I largely leverage a single computer, a notepad, and a pen to work.
 I believe in the old adage “an uncluttered desk yields an uncluttered mind.”

 I love a neat desk and built-in shelves help me ensure that my small messes remain hidden.
 I absolutely love a minimalist and sleek design, and a mid century desk brings this to the forefront.
 It is one of the few office products that I have that most resembles a simple work of art.
 When I see my mid-century desk I usually smile: this desk looks great and brings form and function into my home office.